porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 <p-link variant="primary" href="https://www.porsche.com">Some label</p-link> <p-link href="https://www.porsche.com" style="margin-left:16px;">Some label</p-link> <p-link variant="tertiary" href="https://www.porsche.com" style="margin-left:16px;">Some label</p-link>

-This should be the variant of your choice whenever possible, as icons should preferably always be paired with text for better comprehensibility and accessibility.
-The length of the Link always adapts to the length of the text label.
+This should be the option of your choice whenever possible, as icons should preferably always be paired with text for better comprehensibility and accessibility.
+The length of the link always adapts to the length of the text label.

 ### Icon only